For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-The IIS offers various training courses and workshops for teachers and educational developers on interdisciplinary learning and teaching.
+The IIS offers various training courses and workshops for UvA-teachers and UvA educational developers on interdisciplinary learning and teaching.
 Would you like to know how to create a successful interdisciplinary learning experience, using practical, immediately applicable working methods?
 See an overview of our workshops and training courses below or check the online agenda.
 Are you interested?
 Request a workshop or see the current list of things we organise below.
+Please note: at this moment, you can only register for the Multi-day Teacher Training Course on Affective Education.
+The other workshops and training courses have already taken place.

 Workshops and training